 Scaping The Ground Cover

-The Landscape layer is the above ground surface space used for finding food and waste disposal.
+The Landscape layer is the above-ground surface space used for finding food and waste disposal.
 This part of the vivarium will be the area ants will scavenge for resources.
 Drop food for your ants to distribute among the colony here.
 You may also find that ants will store unwanted items like their excessive waste, their dead, and loose dirt here as far away from their colony as possible.
+If a hardscape is going to be applied, it will go here as well.
+This can either be various types of wood or stone depending on preference.
+I go further into detail about hardscapes in this article here if you need help deciding which material would be appropriate for your ant farm.

 Containing The Colony